fem3d_project, a MATLAB code which projects a finite element function.

 The program produces a new table FEM_VALUES, of the same dimensionality as SAMPLE_VALUES.
 The vector FEM_VALUES can be used in conjunction with the finite element mesh data to produce a finite element function that is an approximant to the SAMPLE_VALUES data.

 fem3d_project ( 'sample_prefix', 'fem_prefix' )where 'sample_prefix' is the common prefix for the SAMPLE files:

 The file fem_prefix_values.txt is created by the program, and contains the projections of the sample data values onto the finite element space, that is, these may be regarded as coefficients of finite element functions representing the projections of the sample data.
 Note that we may also regard this operation as the refinement or coarsening of a finite element function, in that we are transferring information from the ``sample'' space to the ``fem'' space.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FEM1D_PROJECT, a MATLAB program which projects data into a finite element space, including the least squares approximation of data, or the projection of a finite element solution from one mesh to another.
+fem1d_project, a MATLAB code which projects data into a finite element space, including the least squares approximation of data, or the projection of a finite element solution from one mesh to another.

-FEM2D_PROJECT, a MATLAB program which projects a function F(X,Y,Z), given as a data, into a given finite element space of piecewise linear triangular elements.
+fem2d_project, a MATLAB code which projects a function F(X,Y,Z), given as a data, into a given finite element space of piecewise linear triangular elements.

-FEM3D_PACK, a MATLAB library which contains utilities for 3D finite element calculations.
+fem3d_pack, a MATLAB code which contains utilities for 3D finite element calculations.

-FEM3D_SAMPLE, a MATLAB program which evaluates a finite element function defined on 3D tetrahedral mesh.
+fem3d_sample, a MATLAB code which evaluates a finite element function defined on 3D tetrahedral mesh.